mingjieb/mingjieb.github.io/_projects/AdaSociety.md

 </div>

 #### Impact
-AdaSociety fills a critical gap in existing benchmarks by integrating agent heterogeneity, institutional dynamics, and long-horizon adaptation.
-It serves as a testbed for advancing socially aware AI, multi-agent reinforcement learning, and computational social science.
+AdaSociety fills a critical gap in existing benchmarks by integrating agent heterogeneity, social structure dynamics, and long-horizon adaptation.
+It serves as a testbed for advancing socially aware AI, multi-agent reinforcement learning, LLM agents, and computational social science.